Estonia in World War II: Soviet return

 During the first post-war decade of Soviet regime, Estonia was governed by Moscow via Russian-born Estonian governors.
 Born into the families of native Estonians in Russia, the latter had obtained their Red education in the Soviet Union during the Stalinist repressions at the end of the 1930s.
 Many of them had fought in the Red Army (in the Estonian Rifle Corps), and few of them had mastered the Estonian language.

-Although the United States and the United Kingdom, the allies of the USSR against Germany during World War II, recognized the occupation of the Republic of Estonia by the USSR at the Yalta Conference in 1945 de facto, the governments of the rest of the western democracies did not recognize the seizure of Estonia by the USSR in 1940 and in 1944 de jure according to the Sumner Welles' declaration of July 23, 1940.
-Such countries recognized Estonian diplomats and consuls who still functioned in many countries in the name of their former governments.
-These aging diplomats persisted in this anomalous situation until the ultimate restoration of Estonia's independence in 1991.
+Although the Soviet Union occupied Estonia in 1940 and re-occupied it in 1944, most Western democracies never recognized these actions as lawful.
+The United States’ Sumner Welles' Declaration of July 23, 1940, explicitly rejected the legitimacy of the Baltic annexations, and many governments continued to uphold that position throughout the Cold War.
+While the USSR controlled Estonia in practice, its claim was never accepted in law by the democratic world.

-The Russian Federation, the successor state to the Soviet Union, subsequently ended its military presence in the Republic of Estonia by withdrawing its last troops in August 1994, and relinquishing its control of the nuclear reactor facilities in Paldiski in September 1995.
+At the Yalta Conference in 1945, the United States and the United Kingdom acknowledged the reality of Soviet military control in Eastern Europe, but this was not equivalent to legal recognition of annexation.
+Estonian diplomats and consuls, appointed before the occupation, continued to function abroad with the recognition of numerous Western governments.
+This unique situation preserved Estonia’s legal continuity as a sovereign state until its independence was fully restored in 1991.